coreos/docs/quay-enterprise/configure-machines.md

-# Configure Machines for Quay Enterprise
+# Configure machines for Quay Enterprise

 Quay Enterprise allows you to create user accounts and teams, or groups, of those users that mirror your existing org chart.
 A special type of user, a robot account, is designed to be used programatically by deployment systems and other pieces of software.
 Robot accounts are usually configured with read-only access to a repository.